MaciejPadula/VanBusInterpreter/README.md

 # VanBusInterpreter
 VanBus Interpreter is a QT library that allows user to connect signals emited by for example buttons from steering wheel radio pilot.
 # Usage
-To use this library just copy VanBus folder to your project directory and add #include "VanBus.h" to your main file and include SerialPort library in your CMake or QMake file in Qt Creator.
-You will also have to add VanBus files to your make file:
+To use this library just copy VanBus folder to your project directory and add #include "VanBus.h" to your main file include library in your CMake or QMake file in Qt Creator.
 ```
 add_subdirectory(VanBus)
 target_link_libraries(Example1 Qt${QT_VERSION_MAJOR}::Core VanBus)